Institutes (Gaius): Discovery and textual history

-An almost complete version of the Institutes was discovered by Barthold Georg Niebuhr in 1816 in the form of a palimpsest in Verona (Austrian Empire [Italy]).
-Niebuhr had just accepted a post as Prussian ambassador to the Papal States, when he was dispatched to negotiate a Concordat with the Catholic Church.
+An almost complete version of the Institutes was discovered by Barthold Georg Niebuhr in 1816 in the form of a palimpsest in Verona (Austrian Empire, now in Italy).
+Niebuhr had just accepted a post as Prussian ambassador to the Papal States, when he was dispatched to negotiate a concordat with the Catholic Church.
 On his way to Rome, he systematically searched for palimpsests in various libraries, and discovered the respective manuscript in the Chapter Library of Verona.
 Under the visible text of the manuscript, which contained letters of Jerome, Niebuhr found an erased copy of the textbook, copied around 500 AD.
+The manuscript was written in uncial script and used abbreviations.
+An apographon of the manuscript was made in 1874 by Wilhelm Studemund.

-The content of the Institutes had until then only been indirectly documented, for example in the Digestes.
+The content of the Institutes had until then only been indirectly documented, for example in Justinian's Digesta.
 The manuscript discovered by Niebuhr is known today as the Codex Veronensis.